Shahriar-Kariman/CS3873_Assignment_1/CS3873_Assignment_1.md

   end
 ```

-And the router processes the Network layer since it containes the information for source, destination and routing protocols.
+And the router processes the Network layer since it contains the information for source, destination and routing protocols.

 ## Question 2 - Sending a Packet over a Link